getgud-io/cpp-getgud-sdk/README.md

 #### AddAction(BaseActionData* action)

-You can also send single actions when you need to, using the `AddAction()` method
+You can also send single actions when you need to, using the `AddAction()` method.
+This is an async method which will not block the calling thread.

 ```cpp
 bool SendActions(action);